Kdyby/Translation/docs/en/index.md

 ## Setup

-We have to somehow tell the translator, what is the language, that the user want's to see the website in.
+We have to tell the translator in what language user wants to see the website.
 You should define persistent parameter `$locale` in your presenter.
-That way you can keep in url the language, or read it from the url.
+That way you can keep the language in the url.
 Also, you probably want to inject the translator to the presenter, so let's write that code too.

 ```php